-In order to be eligible for graduation, a student is required to achieve 500 patient contacts.
+To be eligible for graduation, a student is required to achieve 500 patient contacts.

 Throughout the quarter, students are required to log all patient contacts and designate them as Primary, Secondary or Observation as defined in an earlier section.

 A student must obtain patient contacts totaling at least: